-We have financed our operations through the date of this Report primarily through the issuance and sale of convertible preferred stock and convertible debt.
-Through the date of this report, we have raised an aggregate of \$59.2 million from private placements of our convertible preferred stock, convertible debt securities, the issuance of securities in our IPO, RDO and other private placement offerings, various loans and the exercise of warrants and common stock options.
-During the first four months of 2024 alone, we raise new capital for aggregate gross proceeds of \$17.2 million, which provides us with a cash runway at least through 12 months.
+We have financed our operations from inception through the date of this Report primarily through the issuance and sale of an aggregate of \$59.2 million from private placements of our convertible preferred stock, convertible debt securities prior to our August 2021 initial public offering, and the issuance of securities in our initial public offering, our RDO and other private placement offerings, various loans and the exercise of warrants and common stock options.
+During the first four months of 2024 alone, we raise new capital for aggregate gross proceeds of \$17.2 million, which provides us with a cash runway at least through 12 months from the date of this Report.